 In addition this yearly overview, Bishop Museum provides star maps for each month of the year for Hawaii’s latitude, and a monthly article (“Skywatch”) that covers the astronomical highlights of the Hawaiian night sky for each month.
 These resources are available at the Bishop Museum Planetarium website:

 Earth at perihelion.
-This occurs at 1 p.m.
-January 2 Hawai‘i Standard Time, or at 23:00 hours on January 2 in Universal Time.
-(Universal Time, or ‘what time it is in England,’ uses the 24 hour clock.)
+This occurs at 4:17 a.m.
+January 4 Hawai‘i Standard Time.
 On this day, the earth is only 91.5 million miles from the sun, compared an average distance of 93 million miles.
 (At aphelion, in July, earth is 94.5 million miles from the sun).

 Like all planets, the earth’s orbit is not a perfect circle but rather an oval.
 Earth reaches perihelion, its closest approach to the sun, in early January each year.
 Some people think that the change in the seasons is due to how close we are to the sun.
 However, what really matters here is the tilt of the earth.
 Each January, while we are closer to the sun than at any other time of the year, the northern hemisphere is tilted away from the sun, and so we experience winter.

 Chinese New Year